oleksandr-dubrov/bluetube/README.md

 3 Installing.
 --------------

+### 3.1 Install to a dictionary
 In order to install *bluetube* to a specified directory you can run the next command:

     ./install *a_directory_to_install_in*

 If *bluetube* is present in the specified directory then the files will be overwritten.

+### 3.2 Install to a package manager - PIP.
+You can run

+    python setup.py install

+to install the script to your environment.

 4 Configurations.